cybershade7/cyber-journey/README.md

-# cyber-journey
-my journey of leaning cyber beyond what it is
 # Cyber Journey — Shadow Hacker Log

 This repository documents my path to becoming a professional in cybersecurity, both Red Team (Offensive) and Blue Team (Defensive).